SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/integration-with-sharepoint-and-skype/integration-with-sharepoint-and-skype.md

 There are two configuration objects used for OAuth andExchange 2016 partner applications: AuthConfig and the partner application configuration.

-- **AuthConfig** Exchange 2016 Setup creates AuthConfig to publish the auth metadata.
+- **AuthConfig**: Exchange 2016 Setup creates AuthConfig to publish the auth metadata.
 You only need to manage AuthConfig to provision a new certificate when the existing certificate is close to expiration.
 When this happens, you can renew the existing certificate and configure the new certificate as the next certificate in the AuthConfig along with its effective date.

     Exchange 2016 Setup creates a self-signed certificate with the friendly name Microsoft Exchange Server Auth Certificate and replicates the certificate to all front-end servers in the Exchange organization.
 The certificate's thumbprint is specified in the authorization configuration for Exchange 2016, along with its service name, which is a well-known GUID that represents on-premises Exchange 2016.
 Exchange uses the authorization configuration to publish its auth metadata document.

-- **Partner applications** You enable partner applications by creating a partner application configuration to request access tokens from Exchange.
+- **Partner applications**: You enable partner applications by creating a partner application configuration to request access tokens from Exchange.
 Exchange 2016 provides the  `Configure-EnterprisePartnerApplication.ps1` script that lets you quickly and easily create partner application configurations and minimize configuration errors.

     When Exchange 2016 receives an access request from a partner application via Exchange Web Services (EWS), the following events take place.